-1.2.1 Commencement Date: the date that the Order Confirmation is sent to the Buyer.
+1.2.1 Commencement Date: the date that the Acknowledgement is sent to the Buyer.

-1.2.4 Delivery Note: a document, in the form set out in Schedule 3, produced by the Seller or the appointed carrier of the relevant Products to the Buyer at the Delivery Point;
+1.2.4 despatch Note: a document, in the form set out in Schedule 3, produced by the Seller or the appointed carrier of the relevant Products to the Buyer at the Delivery Point;

-1.2.5 Delivery Point: the Buyer’s Premises or such other location as the Buyer specifies on the Order Form and which has been accepted by the Seller in the Order Confirmation;
+1.2.5 delivery Point: the Buyer’s Premises or such other location as the Buyer specifies on the Order Form and which has been accepted by the Seller in the Acknowledgement;

 1.2.7 Term: from the Commencement Date up to and including the date on which the T&Cs are terminated in accordance with Clause 15;

-1.2.13 Order Confirmation: an order confirmation document in the form set out in Schedule 2, sent by the Seller to the Buyer, agreeing to fulfil the Order and identifying the relevant Order by its Order Reference;
+1.2.13 acknowledgement: an order confirmation document in the form set out in Schedule 2, sent by the Seller to the Buyer, agreeing to fulfil the Order and identifying the relevant Order by its Order Reference;

 1.4 A reference to one gender includes a reference to the other gender.